NBISweden/teaching_literature_club/docs/faq.md

 ## Why online-only?

-NBIS is a national organisation throughout Sweden, hence online is the norm.
+SciLifeLab is a national organisation throughout Sweden, hence online is the norm.

 ## Why not hybrid?